Look inside the first luxury space hotel

 Interior renderings of the world's first luxury space hotel, Aurora Station, were unveiled Thursday for the first time.
 Developed by US-based space technology start-up Orion Span, the fully modular space station will host six people at a time, including two crew members, for 12-day space travel tours.

-It plans to welcome its first guests in 2021 -- a year earlier than the 2022 date announced in April 2018.
+It plans to welcome its first guests in 2022, with the station's launch happening in 2021.

 "Our goal is to make space accessible to all," Frank Bunger, CEO and founder of Orion Span, said in a statement last year.
 "Upon launch, Aurora Station goes into service immediately, bringing travelers into space quickly and at a lower price point than ever seen before."